Kamayurá language: Sample text

 The following sample is taken from Seki (2000), p.
-438. It is a small excerpt of a folk take about hero Arawitará, who is summoned by his deceased friend to help the souls of the dead in their eternal war against the birds.
+438. It is a small excerpt of a folk take about the hero Arawitará, who is summoned by his deceased friend to help the souls of the dead in their eternal war against the birds.
 Here Arawitará has returned to the world of the living, and his describing his journey to the friend's old mother.